Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Characterization of Feasible Instances

 In this section we demonstrate how to realize all instances with $\Delta \leq k+1$ for odd $\Delta$ and with $\Delta \leq k+2$ for even $\Delta$.
 Just for completeness, we start with the trivial case $\Delta = 1$.

 \begin{theorem} For $\Delta=1$ all instances of \textsc{TGR} and \textsc{DiTGR} are feasible. \end{theorem} \begin{proof} Obviously, all labels are forced to have the same value $\lambda = 0$.
 Since the period $\Delta$ is~1, there is no waiting time at all at any vertex.
-So every shortest path in the underlying static graph traversed with ascending times is a fastest path, which means that all instances are realizable. \end{proof}
+So every shortest path in the underlying static graph can be realized as a fastest temporal path with duration equal to its length, which means that all instances are realizable. \end{proof}

 \begin{theorem} All instances of \textsc{DiTTR} with $\Delta \leq k+1$ for odd $\Delta$ and with $\Delta \leq k+2$ for even $\Delta$ are feasible. \end{theorem} \begin{proof} All instances with $\Delta \leq k+1$ for odd $\Delta$ and with $\Delta \leq k+2$ for even $\Delta$ can be realized by a simple algorithm detailed in Algorithm \ref{lis:RealAlg}.
+First, choose an arbitrary vertex $r$ as the root.
+Then, traverse the tree and, depending on its distance from the root and whether it points to or away from the root, assign a label to each edge as specified in Algorithm~\ref{lis:RealAlg}.
 Two realizations computed by this algorithm can be seen in \cref{fig:sols}.
 There are three cases for the direction of a path between two vertices: \begin{enumerate} \item The path runs entirely towards the root. \item The path leads strictly away from the root. \item The path first heads towards the root and then changes direction away from it. \end{enumerate} In the first two cases there is no delay at all.
 For the last case, it is easy to see that waiting time can only occur when changing direction and therefore only once per path.
 Thus, the maximum waiting time is at most $\Delta-1$ on any path.
 If $\Delta$ is even, the waiting time is at most $\Delta-2$, because by construction incoming and outgoing edges of every vertex are assigned values of different parity.
-Hence, there cannot be two identical labels in a row on a fastest path. \end{proof}
+Hence, there cannot be two identical labels in a row on a path. \end{proof}